Skip to content

 Restarting cluster nodes

-Ejabberd Community Server uses mnesia internal database to manage cluster and internode synchronisation.
+Ejabberd Community Server uses mnesia internal database to manage cluster and internode synchronization.
 As a result, you may restart ejabberd nodes as long as there is at least one running node.
 If you stop the last running node of a cluster, you MUST restart that node first in order to get a running service back.

 Service Load-Balancing